Bot-Campus-AI/Python-Fundamentals/README.md

 ## Understanding Debugging
 Debugging is the process of finding and fixing errors or bugs in your code.
 It's a crucial part of the development process, helping you ensure that your programs run smoothly and correctly.

-**Visuals:**
-- Diagram of the debugging process: identifying the bug, locating the source, fixing the error, and testing the fix.

 ## Common Types of Errors
 There are three main types of errors in programming:
 1. **Syntax Errors:** Mistakes in the code structure.
 2. **Runtime Errors:** Errors that occur while the program is running.
 3. **Logic Errors:** The program runs without crashing but produces incorrect results.

-**Visuals:**
-- Examples of each type of error with brief descriptions.

 ## Print Statements for Debugging
 One of the simplest and most effective debugging techniques is using print statements to track the flow of your program and check the values of variables.